Think-iT-Labs/notifyme/README.md

 ## Use Cases
 Use cases for `NotifyMe` are uncountable, but here is some tasks regulary developers wants to be notified about their status,

-- Cron jobs
+- Cron jobs,
-- Long running builds
+- Long running builds,
-- Backups
+- Backups,
 - etc.

 `NotifyMe` is making your life simpler? tell us how are you using it :smile: !